Skip to main content

 Flying to Tignes

-Flying to Geneva is probably the fastest way to get to Tignes for most international visitors.
+Flying to Geneva Airport is the fastest way to get to Tignes for most international visitors.

 The only trouble with flying anywhere is the environmental cost.
 Driving, coming by coach or catching a train are usually better options if you want to reduce CO2 emissions.

-Lyon or Grenoble are options for Tignes if you can’t get a flight to Geneva.
-Both are about the same distance away (220km) and transfers take upwards of three hours.
+Lyon or Grenoble are options for Tignes.
+Both are about the same distance away with transfers taking upwards of three hours.

 We wouldn't recommend trying to get to Tignes from Turin or Milan - even if they look close on the map.
 It usually takes a lot longer to get to the resort, and you'll often have to rely on pricey private transfers.